|

 “I didn’t know if I’d ever get over it,” she says.
 “I was really willing

 to try something different at that point.”
+A chiropractor who gave her

 acupuncture provided some relief, but Ohanian always relapsed in a few